 Undergraduate enrollment: 1,926

-Hamilton College is a private liberal arts colleges that enrolls 1,900 undergrads.
+Hamilton College is a private liberal arts college that enrolls 1,900 undergrads.
 Pioneering the “test-optional” movement, Hamilton was one of the first colleges to support removing the SAT requirement for college admissions.
 The college is also cited for its “open” curriculum, in which students are free to select nearly any combination of courses.

 18. Colgate University